nislamovs/Jersey_Angular_CRUD_App/README.md

 - The service will launch on `8080` port.
 Endpoints will be accessible from `https://localhost:8080/api/`.

-- Swagger ui will be accessible from `https://localhost:8080/swagger-ui.html`.

-- Swagger json will be accessible from `https://localhost:8080/api/swagger.json`.

 - Spring actuator endpoints will be available from `https://localhost:8080/actuator`.

 - H2 in-memory storage is available from `https://localhost:8080/dbconsole`.